I’ll never, for the rest of my life, forget seeing the 14th Dalai Lama in McLeod Ganj, India, his home in exile.

 And then he came.
-Tenzin Gyatso, the 14th Dalai Lama and leader of peace in this insane world.
+Tenzin Gyatso, the 14th Dalai Lama and most respected voice of peace in this insane world.

 The silly smile on his face made me relax.
 Waving gleefully to the crowd, he passed by a few meters from me.
 I could see the spark in his eye from where I sat and felt the excited energy of the Tibetans vibrating around me.
 To say they dearly love their spiritual leader is an understatement.

 Click.
 Life dream realized in a brief instant.
 Then he was gone.